Saba-Azim/Kp_Women_InternShip_Program_Assesments/Web Design/Task_1/README.md

-# Task 01 — Full Website Layout
+# Task 01 — Website Layout

 In this Task i create a simple web layout using **HTML** and **CSS**.